 Arrival in Kathmandu and transfer to hotel

+Kathmandu to Besisahar.
 This journey is long, scenic, and bumpy.
 It will take ~8 hours depending the road traffic condition.
 We will drive along the Trishuli and Marshyangdi Rivers which are popular rafting rivers, past green forests, rice fields and a lot of local villages.
-Chances are we will hit the trails in the late afternoon in Besisahar which is the classic start for the Annapurna Circuit and try to make it to Bulbule village.
+Chances are we will hit the trails in the late afternoon in Besisahar which is the classic start for the Annapurna Circuit and we will walk/run for about two hours to Bulbule village.
 The first 5k are unfortunately terrible with narrow dirt jeep track and some traffic with a damn being built nearby.
 Hang in there, it gets dramatically better after this stretch.

 Stage 1: Besisahar (760m) to Tal (1,665m) Distance: 35.7k.

+Note that this day is usually a bit shorter as we typically have gotten a head start by a couple hours the day before.
+Still, it is a long, tough day – especially because we are low in altitude and it will be very hot and humid.
 We’ll start early and will be on some great trail after passing through the village of Bahudandra.
-Get ready for some wonderful trails, waterfalls, and the beautiful village of Tal.>
+Get ready for some wonderful trails, waterfalls, and the beautiful village of Tal.

 Stage 2: Tal (1,665m) to Chame (2,684m) Distance 22.9k.